We’ve all done it. Relaxing in bed with a hot cup of coffee in the morning—or watching a movie with a glass of red wine at night—and then it happens.

 Experts recommend this basic four-step plan for treating most minor mattress stains:

-3. Blot.
+- Blot.
 Press and blot with a dry cloth or paper towels to absorb liquid.
 Keep going until you can’t get any more liquid out.
 Repeat steps 2 and 3 if necessary.

-Optional: Deodorize.
+- Optional: Deodorize.
 Once the mattress is totally dry, sprinkle a little bit of baking soda over the area (a sifter works well) to absorb lingering odors.
 (Here’s how to make your bedroom smell fresh.)

 The most common mattress stains and how to remove them

 Different types of mattress stains need to be removed in different ways.
-If you follow these tips for cleaning mattress stains, you’ll be able to easily remove the most common types of stains and extend the lifetime of your mattress.
+If you follow these tips for cleaning mattress stains, you’ll be able to easily remove the most common types of stains and extend the lifespan of your mattress.

 Blood

+Whether period blood or a cut from shaving, blood on mattresses will happen.
+Don’t panic.
 There are a few different ways to remove blood stains from mattresses, but the most effective way to do so is using either white vinegar or 3% hydrogen peroxide.
 These are both very commonly found in most households, so these stains shouldn’t be too difficult to remove in a timely manner.

 What to use: White vinegar or 3% hydrogen peroxide